sandeepbhardwaj/sandeepbhardwaj.github.io/_posts/2026-03-22-backtracking-pattern.md

   caption: Search Trees with Pruning
   show_overlay_excerpt: false
 ---
 Master backtracking as DFS over a decision tree with pruning.
-Focus on state management, rollback discipline, and constraint-driven search.
+This pattern matters in interviews when the problem asks us to generate, explore, or validate many candidate states while keeping the current partial state correct.

 ---